The MUSE Hubble Ultra Deep Field Survey XVI. The angular momentum of low-mass star-forming galaxies. A cautionary tale and insights from TNG50: Conclusions

 $\bullet$ The galaxy $\lambda$ spin parameters (from the scatter of the $j-M-(V/\sigma)$ relation) is broader in the MUSE sample than in TNG50 (\Fig{fig:Jtot:spin}), and also correlates better with galaxy sizes (SFR-weighted) in TNG50 than in the UDF observations.

-$\bullet$ The MUSE sample restricted to SNR$_{\rm eff}>5$ appears (\Fig{fig:Jtot:spin}a) to show a more bimodal distributions in sAM, consistent with the $z=0$ RF12 results where rotation dominated galaxies have retained most of their halo sAM, while dispersion dominated systems have lost around 80\%\ of their sAM.
+$\bullet$ The MUSE sample restricted to S/N$_{\rm eff}>5$ appears (\Fig{fig:Jtot:spin}a) to show a more bimodal distributions in sAM, consistent with the $z=0$ RF12 results where rotation dominated galaxies have retained most of their halo sAM, while dispersion dominated systems have lost around 80\%\ of their sAM.

 We have shown that both in the UDF MUSE mosaic and in TNG50, SFGs follow a $j-M-(V/\sigma)$ fundamental relation, and have highlighed the importance of taking into account the redshift evolution of $V/\sigma$ in the redshift evolution of the sAM sequence $j-M$.